About the Program

 As a student in the only bilingual communications program in Canada, you’ll take classes, do research, and work in both of Canada’s official languages.
 The benefit?
 A degree that provides you with:

-- hands-on, practical learning opportunities both in and out of the classroom, and
+- Hands-on, practical learning opportunities both in and out of the classroom

 The program focuses on understanding communication through the relationships between media, culture, language and technology.
 Offered in a combination of French and English, courses are organized into three areas of concentration: